JackTheSpades/SpriteToolSuperDelux/README.md

   }
   ```
   Will make Pixi run with the keep temp files option on, the debug logging, with a modified asm path and using the provided rom.

+  ### Plugin system
+  Starting from version 1.4x Pixi has plugin support.
+Plugins are dynamic libraries that will get loaded at runtime and can be used to extend PIXI's functionality.
+Plugins are required to adhere to the C abi.

+  Plugins are loaded from the plugins/ folder of the current working directory.
+Pixi will look for all .dll/.so/.dylib files in that folder and try to load them.
+If a plugin fails to load, Pixi will print an error message and will stop execution.

+  Plugin order of loading, execution and unloading is **unspecified**.

+  Pixi will look for 5 hooks in the plugins:

+  - `int pixi_before_patching(void)` -> will get called before any modifications to the rom, always runs
+  - `int pixi_after_patching(void)` -> will get called after all modifications to the rom, will only run if there are no errors
+  - `int pixi_check_version(void)` -> returns an int that defines what version of pixi this plugin is targeting
+  - `int pixi_before_unload(void)` -> occurs at plugin unloading, always runs
+  - `const char* pixi_plugin_error(void)` -> used to retrieve error info in case a hook returns a non-zero exit code

+  All hooks are optional and may or may not be defined, Pixi will just ignore them if they don't exist, as such a plugin with no hooks is valid (but useless).

+  All hooks are expected to take no arguments and return an integer, except for `pixi_plugin_error` which returns a null terminated `const char*`.
+The returned integer is used to determine if the hook was successful or not except for `pixi_check_version` which uses it as a version number.

+  An exit code of 0 is assumed to be success, everythign else is failure.
+If a plugin returns an error, Pixi will treat it as fatal and stop execution.

+  The version number is MAJOR\*100+MINOR\*10+PATCH, for example 1.32 will be 132 and 1.40 will be 140.

 ## Common Errors
   The vast majority of the time, xkas code will work just fine with Asar, the assembler that PIXI uses exclusively.